cnsDev/josia/README.md

 ## A quick and dirty query aggregation tool writen in javascript

 JOSIA basically provides a quick and dirty way of sending the same query (say for a domain name or IP address) to multiple sites, and display the results in a single window.
-It also provides a few, simple, string manipulation tools (url encode/decode, etc).
+It also provides a few, simple, string manipulation tools (url encode/decode, utf8 encode/decode, and charCode encode/decode).
 It is essentially a time saver during security investigations, letting you get all the data you might want in a single query.
 It is intended to take either keyboard input or input via GET queries.

 ##What do I need to know?